many-realities-studio/vera-template/Assets/VERA/UI/InGameDebugLog/README.txt

 - If you wish to show or hide the log via an external script, there is an "InGameDebugLog.cs" script which is attached to the log game object; call the "ShowWindow()" and "HideWindow()" functions of this script to show or hide the log.
-- Similarly, if you wish to pause or resume the log via an external script, InGameDebugLog.cs has the "PauseLogging()" and "ResumeLogging()" functions.